JamesFrost/twitch-emoji/README.md

 ### Browser

-For use client side, I recommend using the above cdn.
+For use client side, I recommend using the above CDN.
 'Requiring' the module and then using a build task like browserify will add ~4mb to your final file size.
 This is because the node module has all channel specific emojis preloaded.

 Using the cdn will allow you to dynamically load channel specific emojis, meaining you won't add 4mb of (mostly) redundant JSON to your Javascript.